 We now come full circle to where we began this commentary: the dedication of the new church, August 18, 1956 by the Most Reverend Henry J. O’Brien, D.D., Archbishop of Hartford.
-Here are some excerpts from the parish history contained in the anniversary book of 25 years ago: “Following the laying of the cornerstone, a solemn Mass of Dedication was celebrated by Rev. P. James McNally, C.S.
+Here are some excerpts from the parish history contained in the 25th anniversary book: “Following the laying of the cornerstone, a solemn Mass of Dedication was celebrated by Rev. P. James McNally, C.S.
 Sp., son of Mr. And Mrs. T. Joseph McNally who donated the land for the church.
 Fifty priests attended the ceremony as well as civic officials of Meriden and Wallingford.”

 “The dedication sermon was delivered by the Right Reverend Monsignor John J. Hayes of Stamford who was chancellor of the Diocese of Hartford when the new church was first planned.
 Msgr.
 Hayes said the erection of this country church is a fulfillment of God’s command to the Apostles.
 ‘Go teach ye all nations and bring the Gospel to every creature.’”